tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-visualization/styling-bar-charts-in-ggplot2.md

 ---

 ## Overview
-This building block is designed to guide you through the best practices of data visualization, with a specific focus on styling `bar charts` using `ggplot2`.
-It is aimed to equipe you with the skills to create bar charts.
-By the end of this building block, you will have learned how to visually represent your statistical data in a way that is both informative and compliant with academic rigor.
+This building block is designed to guide you to the process of creating `bar charts` using `ggplot2`.
+Starting with the basics, we'll guide you through each step to evolve a simple bar chart into one that meets academic standards.
+You'll learn techniques to enhance information delivery and ensure compliance with scholarly presentation norms.
+By the end of the building block, you'll have the skills to represent statistical data in a clear, academically rigorous format.

 Effective data visualization requires both accuracy and aesthetics, a balance that can be challenging to achieve.
 Therefore, we will use the R package: `ggplot2`, a versitale tool for custom styling of your visualizations.
-We will discuss customizing colors, themes, and labels.
-In addition, this building block will include practical tips for various data scenarios, especially for academic papers, covering aspects like standard errors, black-and-white formatting, and effective data grouping.
-The guide also teaches how to save charts in high-quality PNG or PDF formats, ensuring they are suitable for academic publication.
+We'll explore customizing colors, themes, and labels, and provide practical tips for academic presentations.
+This includes handling standard errors, black-and-white formatting, and effective data grouping.
+Additionally, we'll cover saving charts in high-quality PNG or PDF formats, ensuring they're ready for academic publication.

 {{% tip %}}
 **Data Visualization Best Practices**

-Explore, our [building block](/visualize/data) on Data Visualization, here we go through the theory of data visualisation, describe the most common chart types and conclude with best practices for plotting.
+Explore, our [building block](/visualize/data) on Data Visualization, here we describe the most common chart types and conclude with best practices for plotting.
+Also look at this [building block](/Grammar/of/Graphics) to explore the inner workings fo `ggplot2`.

 {{% /tip %}}

-## Step-by-Step Guide: Crafting Publishable Bar Charts with ggplot2

-### Step 1: Data retrieval and Manipulation
+## Data Retrieval
-In this building block, we will make use of the PIAAC dataset, to examine the wage premium of obtaining a higher education level.
-We will illustrate the variance in wage across different education levels and between genders in the Netherlands.
+In this building block, we make use of the PIAAC dataset, to examine the wage premium of obtaining a higher education level.
+We will illustrate the variance in wage across different education levels and later on between genders in the Netherlands.
 Let's first load the required packages and download the data.

 {{% codeblock %}}